 Psychology is a diverse discipline that attempts to understand the basis of behaviour, thoughts and emotions.
 Psychology at UBC was introduced as a single course in 1915 and was initially offered by the Department of Philosophy.
 Over the years, the number of courses and instructors grew until we officially became the Department of Psychology in 1958.
-Graduate training begins with an MA and proceeds to the PhD; admission is restricted to those who intend to continue to the PhD.

 What makes the program unique?